 - record-keeping and labelling

-- the procedures you’ll follow during experiments
+- procedures you’ll follow during experiments

-You must confirm:
+You should confirm:

 - all areas containing quarantine material are kept locked

-- how you label quarantine areas
+- how you label confinement areas and material

 Record-keeping and labelling

 - keep dated records when new material arrives and how you’ll move or dispose of existing licensed material